 Exiting an Occupational Pension Scheme

-When leaving an Employer Pension Scheme, prior to retirement, you have three main options depending on the circumstances:
+When leaving an Employer Pension Scheme, prior to retirement, you generally have three main options depending on the circumstances:

 1. Leaving Benefits Preserved